 Federal Financial Aid Recipients Who Withdrew From All Classes

-Federal Title IV financial aid includes: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Direct Stafford Loans, and Federal Direct PLUS Loans (Parent Loans for Undergraduate Students or Graduate PLUS loans).
-For students who withdraw from all classes for a semester, federal regulations require that the Financial Aid Office perform the Return to Title IV Funds (R2T4) calculation.
+Federal Title IV financial aid programs includes: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Direct Loans, and Federal Direct PLUS Loans (Parent Loans for Undergraduate Students or Graduate PLUS loans). ate PLUS loans).
+Students who withdraw from all classes during a semester are subject to federal regulations requiring the Financial Aid Office to complete a Return to Title IV (R2T4) calculation.

-If the student has withdrawn prior to 61 percent of the semester, the student is considered to have "earned" the portion of disbursable Title IV funds equal to the ratio of the number of days the student was enrolled to the number of days in the semester.
+If the student withdraws prior to 61% of the semester, they are considered to have "earned" the portion of disbursable federal aid, equal to the ratio of the number of days the student was enrolled to the number of days in the semester.
 The calculation will require the return of all federal aid that exceeds the "earned" portion.
 The amount of aid returned to each program is dictated by the federal calculation.

 If a return of funds is required, it must be distributed to the various financial aid programs in the following order prescribed by law: